CMB27/AutomationTimers/README.md

 - `Debounce`: is essentially a combination of both `OnDelay` and `OffDelay`; it can be used to debounce an input.
 - `SquareWave`: generates a square wave with a set period and duty cycle.
 - `Edge`: detects the rising and falling edge of an input.
+- `LinearRamp`: a software linear ramp generator.

 ## Compatibility
 This library should work on any microcontroller board.
-It relies on [millis()](https://docs.arduino.cc/language-reference/en/functions/time/millis/) from the Arduino API/Language, but has no other dependencies.
+It relies on [millis()](https://docs.arduino.cc/language-reference/en/functions/time/millis/) and [abs()](https://docs.arduino.cc/language-reference/en/functions/math/abs/) from the Arduino API/Language, but has no other dependencies.